ghofranabuliel/final.project.python/README.md

 📂 Dataset Information

-The dataset consists of key attributes:
+The dataset contains multiple attributes, but our analysis focuses on the following key variables:
-PatientID: Unique identifier for each patient

 Age: The age of the patient
 Gender: Male or Female
 Diagnosis: Whether the patient has Alzheimer's disease (1) or not (0)